-“If I don’t do it in the morning, I will talk myself out of it.
-I’ve recently been riding at 5:15 am with the 5:15 tribe.
-It’s made a world of difference on my life,” says Beth Ann B. Peloton’s motivating community can not only help you get up early to workout, it can also help you reap the emotional benefits of starting your day with a workout.
-“Training in the morning pumps blood to your brain, releases endorphins and excites your nervous system,” explains Andy.
-“All are great side effects to spur creativity, build confidence and increase your energy throughout the day.”
-While your body thrives off of movement in the morning, your emotions get a boost as well.
-Particularly right after a workout, “you have an immediate feeling of achievement,” he says.
+“Training in the morning pumps blood to your brain, releases endorphins, and excites your nervous system,” explains Andy.
+“All are great side effects to spur creativity, build confidence, and increase your energy throughout the day.”
+Particularly right after a workout, “you have an immediate feeling of achievement,” he adds.
 “When you knock out a challenging workout, your mental state is set to take on the day’s challenges.”

-“I really want to be a morning person but so far haven’t been able to bring myself to it…evening for now,” says Member Gary H. If you struggle to consistently wake up early, Andy suggests creating the habit with small, gradual changes.
+So how do you motivate yourself in the morning?
+Andy suggests creating the habit with small, gradual changes.
 “Forcing yourself to wake up early will eventually lead you to get to sleep earlier.
-It may take a few days, but it will happen.
-You can generally work out any time in the morning, assuming you get seven to eight hours of sleep, so a 5 am workout is great if you are asleep by 9 pm.” he says.
+It may take a few days, but it will happen,” he says.
 “Start with easy morning workouts, routines you are familiar with and that are not too intense, and change one major variable at a time.
 Once you feel better about getting up and working out early, then add intensity and variety.”
-Another powerful tool to start your day with an energetic workout is through a proper warm up.
-“Warming up with drills that wake up both your mind and body is crucial,” he says.
-“Five to ten minutes of warm up focusing on mobility, central nervous system activation and mental prep is the best way to get and stay motivated for your workout.”

-If evening workouts are when you have the most energy, or when you feel most alert, they can also be an effective way to accomplish your fitness goals within a busy schedule.
-Member Rachel L. noticed that because of stiffness, she sees higher output when she works out in the evenings, while Member Leslie L. says “My legs just won’t move.”
-If you’re simply accustomed to working out in the evening, ensure that your classes aren’t what’s causing your morning stiffness by stretching sufficiently after every workout.
-But if you’re truly a night owl (as Member Francisco M. commented “My mind says morning, but my body says evenings”) be conscious of the recovery time between your workouts.
+If evening workouts are when you are most motivated (or just when you know that you can make the time), ensure that you’re stretching sufficiently after every workout to avoid morning stiffness, and also be conscious of the recovery time between your workouts.
 “Doing an intense evening workout followed by an intense morning workout may not be ideal for recovery,” says Andy.
-“If you have to, extend the warm up in the morning session.
+“If you have to, extend the warmup in the morning session.
 Keep the intensity high, but shorten the actual workout.”